cowprotocol/cow-flashloan-tester/README.md

 It's also important to know that the amounts to trade must be big enough so the network costs don't skyrocket.

 ### 5. Get tokens from the faucet
 Aave tokens can be obtained from the [faucet](https://gho.aave.com/faucet/).
-Currently this is a manual process (10k tokens per transactions) and very time-consuming.
+Currently this is a manual process (10k tokens per transaction) and very time-consuming.

 The faucet site doesn't seem to be able to be connected to Safe using WalletConnect, so we recommend using a regular EOA account to get the tokens and then transfer the needed amounts to the Safe wallet.